 CHESTER project hosted a presentation in the second panel ‘Smart energy infrastructure and storage options.
 Our partner, PlanEnergi presented a lecture on the topic ‘Combined heat and power storage: the feasibility in a national renewable energy system context’.

 The full agenda can be found here: Online programme.

-The aim of the conference is to establish a venue for presenting and discussing scientific findings and industrial experiences related to the subject of Smart Energy Systems based on renewable energy, 4th Generation District Heating Technologies and Systems (4GDH), electrification of heating and transportation sectors, electro fuels and energy efficiency.
+The aim of the conference was to establish a venue for presenting and discussing scientific findings and industrial experiences related to the subject of Smart Energy Systems based on renewable energy, 4th Generation District Heating Technologies and Systems (4GDH), electrification of heating and transportation sectors, electro fuels and energy efficiency.

-The 6th conference in the series cements it as a main venue for presentations and fruitful debates on subjects that are pertinent to the development and implementation of smart energy systems to fulfill national and international objectives.
+The 6th conference in the series cemented it as a main venue for presentations and fruitful debates on subjects that are pertinent to the development and implementation of smart energy systems to fulfill national and international objectives.

 - Smart energy system analyses, tools and methodologies

 - Institutional and organisational change for smart energy systems and radical technological change

 - Energy savings, in the electricity sector, in buildings and transport as well as within industry